Biden says he has done a 'deep dive' on about four potential Supreme Court picks | Politics

 Biden says he has done a 'deep dive' on about four potential Supreme Court picks

-The nomination must be confirmed by the Senate.
-"I'm not looking to make an ideological choice," Biden said.
-Potential nominees include Ketanji Brown Jackson, a former Breyer law clerk confirmed by the Senate last June to serve on an influential U.S. appellate court, and Leondra Kruger, who serves on the California Supreme Court.
+U.S. President Joe Biden said on Thursday he had done a thorough check on about four potential nominees for the Supreme Court and that he expects whomever he chooses will get some Republican support in the U.S. Senate.

-U.S. President Joe Biden said on Thursday he had done a "deep dive" on about four potential nominees for the Supreme Court and that he expects whoever he chooses will get some Republican support in the U.S. Senate.
+U.S. President Joe Biden said on Thursday he had done a thorough check on about four potential nominees for the Supreme Court and that he expects whomever he chooses will get some Republican support in the U.S. Senate.
+"What I've done is I've taken about four people and done the deep dive on them, meaning ... thorough background checks," Biden told NBC News.

+Biden and Vice President Kamala Harris met with Democrats on the Senate Judiciary Committee at the White House on Thursday to discuss the nomination process.
+The White House said Biden was also seeking the advice of Republican lawmakers.

 Biden's fellow Democrats control the Senate by a razor-thin margin.
 They can confirm a nominee without a single Republican vote because Republicans in 2017 changed the Senate rules to no longer require 60 of the 100 senators to allow Supreme Court nominations to move forward.